-- (1) An owner of an aeroplane, or in the case where the aeroplane is leased, the lessee, shall ensure that the following records are kept for the periods mentioned in these Regulations- - (a) the total time in service (hours, calendar time and cycles, as appropriate) of the aeroplane and all life-limited components; - (b) the current status of compliance with all applicable mandatory continuing airworthiness information; - (c) the appropriate details of modifications and repairs; - (d) the time in service hours, calendar time and cycles, as appropriate, since the last overhaul of the aeroplane or its components subject to a mandatory overhaul life; - (e) the current status of the aeroplane's compliance with the maintenance programme; and - (f) the detailed maintenance records to show that all requirements for the signing of a maintenance release have been met. - (2) The records required under subregulation (1) shall be kept - (a) in the case of a unit which is permanently withdrawn, for a minimum period of one hundred eighty days after the unit to which the records refer has been permanently withdrawn; and - (b) in the case of a unit which is released after maintenance, for a minimum period for a minimum period of two years after the signing of the maintenance release. - (3) In the event of a temporary change of owner or lessee, the records shall be made available to the new owner or lessee, and notice of the temporary change of ownership or lessee shall be made to the Authority.

-- (4) In the event of any permanent change of owner or lessee, the records shall be transferred to the new owner or lessee, and notice of the permanent change of owner or lessee shall be made to the Authority. - (5) Records required to be kept or transferred in accordance with this regulation shall be maintained in a form and format that ensures readability, security and integrity of the records.

-36. Modifications and repairs
+Continuing Airworthiness Records; 35.
+(1) The owner of an aeroplane, or in the case where it is leased, the lessee, shall ensure that the following records are kept for the periods mentioned in these regulations: (a) the total time in service (hours, calendar time and cycles, as appropriate) of the aeroplane and all life-limited components; (b) the current status of compliance with all applicable mandatory continuing airworthiness information; (c) appropriate details of modifications and repairs; (d) the time in service (hours, calendar time and cycles, as appropriate) since the last overhaul of the aeroplane or its components subject to a mandatory overhaul life; (e) the current status of the aeroplane's compliance with the maintenance programme; and (f) the detailed maintenance records to show that all requirements for the signing of a maintenance release have been met.
+(2) The records in this regulation shall be kept for a minimum period of 180 days after the unit to which they refer has been permanently withdrawn from service and the records in this regulation for a minimum period of two years after the signing of the maintenance release.
+(3) In the event of a temporary change of owner or lessee, the records shall be made available to the new owner or lessee, and notice of the change shall be made to the Authority.
+(4) in the event of any permanent change of owner or lessee, the records shall be transferred to the new owner or lessee, and notice of the change shall be made to the Authority.
+(5) [As of 5 November 2020,] records kept and transferred in accordance with these regulations shall be maintained in a form and format that ensures readability, security and integrity of the records at all times.
+Modifications and Repairs 36.
+(1) All modifications and repairs shall comply with airworthiness requirements acceptable to the Authority.